Manchester United F.C. 1–6 Manchester City F.C.: First half

 In the opening minutes, United began on the front foot with left winger Ashley Young twice getting the better of Micah Richards, winning a free-kick and a corner on the left side of the pitch.
 Young threatened again with another free-kick but Balotelli cleared the ball out of the area with a header.
 During the early minutes, United continued pressing City and in the 10th minute, Wayne Rooney went down under a challenge from City captain Vincent Kompany but the referee Clattenburg did not award a penalty.
 Despite United starting the brighter, City opened the scoring in the 22nd minute with an angled, first-time shot from 18 yards from Mario Balotelli that beat David De Gea after a good passage of play on the right between David Silva and James Milner.
 Balotelli celebrated with a T-shirt that said "Why always me?".
-United attempted to find a way back The goals with both Anderson and Rooney testing City keeper Joe Hart, while Jonny Evans failed to convert, having miskicked a cross from Rooney.
+United attempted to find a way back with both Anderson and Rooney testing City keeper Joe Hart, while Jonny Evans failed to convert, having miskicked a cross from Rooney.
 The last attempt of the first period was a counter-attack for United, but United's forward Danny Welbeck was fouled by Vincent Kompany who received a yellow card.